 General - RNG

-Support the development of advanced technologies to increase biogas production and methane capture from existing facilities
+Create a renewable natural gas procurement program for Californias natural gas corporations

-Many existing facilities have the capacity to substantially improve their methane capture methods and increase their biogas production.
-Federal, state, and local financial and technical support should be provided to already existing biogas-producing facilities such as landfills, waste water treatment plants, dairy farms with biodigesters, etc.
+It is urgent and time sensitive that California create a viable market alternative to the federal RFS that will enable the RNG industry to access investment capital necessary to develop RNG production facilities in-State.
+These projects will sequester carbon, mitigate methan emissions and help with our State’s climate change goals and renewable energy objectives.
+To create RNG market certainty, a certain procurement requirement should be set for certain gas corporations, whereby the obligated gas corporations are required to enter into procurement for their proportionate share of RNG, with procurement contract terms of no less than ten-years in length, at prices that will support project development and ensure adequate cost containment and ratepayer protection.

 Ensure cooperation between different government entities for the adoption of unified standards to meet the goals of SB 1383

 It is crucial to establish that all relevant agencies are closely aligned and on the same timetable with regards to meeting the goals of SB 1383.
-Often, biogas-producing facilities face obstacles because of the considerable differences between the permitting processes in different part of the state.
-We recommend the creation of statewide standardized permitting templates for biogas-producing facilities with the potential for automatic approvals for technologies that have been approved in one region to be approved in other regions.
+Often, RNG production facilities face obstacles because of the considerable differences between the permitting processes in different parts of the state.
+We recommend the creation of statewide standardized permitting templates for RNG production facilities with the potential for automatic approvals for technologies that have been approved in one region to be approved in other regions.
 A task force could be created to identify and resolve conflicting regulations, eliminate or modify outdated specifications or requirements, and form a database for approved equipment, designs, processes, and procedures.
 These measures would lead to an expedited permitting process for RNG projects.

 Revisit regulations for RNG pipeline injection standards

 Research has found that the siloxane and minimum heat standards for RNG pipeline injection in California are so stringent that they often become insurmountable.
-Furthermore, the already existing gas in the pipeline in California is often failing to meet these specifications anyway, meaning that gas that could improve the quality in the pipeline is still rejected.
-It is important to do more research in order to acquire a higher level of confidence when it comes to these minimum value specifications.
+Furthermore, the existing fossil gas gas in California’s pipelines often fails to meet the specifications set for RNG anyway.
+Consequently, RNG - gas that has been conditioned and could improve the quality of and decarbonize the gas in the pipeline - is still being rejected.
+It is important to conduct additional research before making a decision to, throough overly stringent standards, effectively prohibit the injection of RNG into California’s common carrier pipelines.

-Increase capacity for RNG by incentivizing the development and deployment of vehicles powered by CNG/RCNG to displace diesel
+Increase capacity for RNG by incentivizing the conversion of diesel fleets and increased deployment of medium- and heavy-duty natural gas vehicles to be fueled by RNG

-It would be very useful to create a detailed review of the advantages and the disadvantages of converting trucking fleets to CNG from diesel, involving all stakeholders (engine & truck manufacturers, truckers/haulers, regulators, CNG/RCNG providers, etc.).
-Once this report has been created, strategies to overcome barriers of CNG conversion can be developed.
+It would be very useful to involve all stakeholders (engine & truck manufacturers, truckers/haulers, regulators, CNG/RCNG providers, etc.) in a detailed review of the advantages and the disadvantages of converting diesel trucks and fleets to Low-N0x natural gas engines fueled by RNG..Once this report has been created, strategies to overcome barriers of diesel conversion to natural gas engines can be developed.
 Furthermore, initiatives and incentives to upgrade state, county, city, and municipal fleets can be created.
-Finally, in order to allow the conversion of fleets to CNG, it is necessary to resolve issues surrounding the expansion of CNG fueling stations, including on-site fueling stations.
+Finally, in order to allow the conversion of diesel fleets to CNG vehicles fueled by RNG, it is necessary to resolve issues surrounding the expansion of on-site, private and public CNG fueling stations.

 Guarantee the value of RINs and other financial incentives